dventurb/hapa-mqtt-client/README.md

 ## About Project
-HAPA MQTT Client is a lightweight tool for mananing MQTT connections, topics, and payloads.
+**HAPA MQTT Client** is a lightweight tool for mananing MQTT connections, topics, and payloads.
 This project was developed as part of internship at HAPA IoT, with aim of improving skills in MQTT protocol and GTK development using C.
-The design and some features are inspired by some MQTT clients like  [MQTT Explorer] (https://github.com/thomasnordquist/MQTT-Explorer) and [MQTTX] (https://github.com/emqx/MQTTX).
+The design and some features are inspired by some MQTT clients like  [MQTT Explorer](https://github.com/thomasnordquist/MQTT-Explorer) and [MQTTX](https://github.com/emqx/MQTTX).

 ## Installation